Kailash Kher: Film career

-Commercial music

-Kher composed music for films including Chandni Chowk to China, Dasvidaniya, Sacred Evil, Sangini, and Desi Kattey, among others.
+Kher composed music for films including Chandni Chowk to China, Dasvidaniya, Sacred Evil, Sangini, and Desi Kattey.
 He also penned lyrics for films such as Kaal and Traffic Signal.

-By 2014, he had sung in more than 20 Indian languages, including Malayalam, Tamil, Telugu, Kannada, Oriya, Bengali, Sindhi, Bhojpuri, Gujarati, Marathi, Punjabi, Konkani, and Rajasthani, and had recorded over 500 songs for the Hindi film industry and more than 1,000 radio and television jingles.

-He later ventured into Kannada cinema; songs include “Hale Patre” from Junglee and “Ekka Raaja Raani” from Jackie.
+He ventured into Kannada cinema with songs such as "Hale Patre" from Junglee and "Ekka Raaja Raani" from Jackie.

-He composed and sang the title track of Star Plus’s series Diya Aur Baati Hum with Shubha Mudgal, and also sang the title track of Colors’ series Udaan, as well as the anthem for Swachh Bharat Abhiyan.
+He composed and sang the title track of Star Plus's series Diya Aur Baati Hum with Shubha Mudgal, the title track of Colors' series Udaan, as well as the anthem for Swachh Bharat Abhiyan.

 Non-film work

 Kailasa

-Kher formed the band Kailasa in Mumbai in 2004 with Mumbai-based musician brothers Paresh Kamath and Naresh Kamath.
+Kher formed the band Kailasa in Mumbai in 2004 with Mumbai-based brothers Paresh Kamath and Naresh Kamath.